kmonsoor/awesome-pelican/README.md

 Inspired by [awesome-python](https://github.com/vinta/awesome-python).

 ## What's different here from official lists ?
-While official website should keep all the plugins, themes and resources listed, here we'll try to maintain only the well-mai tainted, stable, essential or popular ones.
-So that, a new not-so-techie Pelican beginner can hit the ground running using this lists.
+While official website should keep all the plugins, themes and resources listed, here we'll try to maintain only the well-maintained, stable, essential or popular ones.
+So that, a new not-so-techie Pelican beginner can hit the ground running using this list.

 ## Table of contents